 Whilst still in a hanging position, inhale followed by an exhale out of your mouth as you pull yourself up by bending the elbows and pulling your arms down.
 Pull up until your chin is above the bar.
 You will predominantly feel lats and biceps engagement.
 Keep your core engaged all throughout this movement.

 During the motion, your shoulders must be depressed and the scapulars must be retracted.

-Doing the same thing over and over can be repetitive and boring, so much that you lose the motivation to workout.
-Fear not as Pull Ups has more than 25 variations for you to try.
-For example, switching between pronated to supinated grip, and from close grip, to shoulders-width grip, to a wide grip.
+Doing the same thing over and over can be repetitive and boring, so much so that you lose the motivation to work out.
+Fear not as pull-ups has more than 25 variations for you to try.
+For example, switching between a pronated to a supinated grip, and from a close grip to a shoulder-width grip, to a wide grip.
 Pull-ups also work the chest muscles depending on the variation you choose, for instance, the commando pull-up and the one-arm pull-up will hit the chest muscles hard!